Quick CPE Search

 25-1 Question—Paragraph .25 of the standards notes that all peer review documentation should not be retained for an extended period of time after the peer review’s completion, with the exception of certain documents that are maintained until the subsequent peer review’s acceptance and completion.
 What period of time should peer review documentation be retained and what documentation should be maintained until the subsequent peer review’s acceptance and completion?

-Interpretation—Peer review documentation prepared during system and Engagement Reviews, with the exception of those documents described in the following paragraphs, should be retained by the reviewing firm, the administering entity, and the association in an association formed review team (if applicable) until 120 days after the peer review is completed (see Interpretation No.25-2).
+Interpretation—Peer review documentation prepared during system and engagement reviews, with the exception of those documents described in the following paragraphs, should be retained by the reviewing firm, the administering entity, and the association in an association formed review team (if applicable) until 120 days after the peer review is completed (see Interpretation No. 25-2) or 42 months if firm is unenrolled or does not perform engagements requiring a peer review.

 The reviewing firm and administering entities should retain the following documents until the firm’s subsequent peer review has been completed: